Sleep

 Have good curtains that complexly block light and make sure to shut your curtains properly.
 Letting the light in the room will disrupt your sleep.

-Drinking too many fluids can cause frequent awakenings during the night to urinate.
+Drinking too many fluids can cause wake up during the night to urinate.

 Write down anything that’s on your mind, or that needs doing the next day.
 Writing it down relieves the worry that you might forget about it in the morning.
 You’ll need to find a way to relax and not lay in bed worrying.

-For more detailed information on sleep, I recommend Matthew Walker’s book, ‘Why We Sleep: Unlocking the Power of Sleep and Dreams’.
+For more information on the importance of sleep, I recommend Matthew Walker’s book, ‘Why We Sleep: Unlocking the Power of Sleep and Dreams’.

 Matthew Walker is a Professor of Neuroscience and Psychology at the University of California, Berkeley, and Founder and Director of the Centre for Human Sleep Science.